Renewable energy: How commercial projects can take a sustainable approach to air conditioning

 The discussion around the suitability of air conditioning systems has become increasingly important in recent years as the world faces the growing threat of climate change.
 To address this issue, there has been a push to develop more sustainable and energy-efficient HVAC technologies, as well as a focus on improved maintenance and operational practices to reduce energy waste.

-HVAC technician using gauges on an outdoor air conditioning unit to check refrigerant.
+Technician holding HVAC gauges beside an outdoor air conditioner unit

 How has HVAC technology improved in recent years?